- CryptoPunks are the first non-fungible tokens on the Ethereum (ETH) blockchain. The core idea was that every Punk should be unique.

 - As a set of tokens, CryptoPunks does not have its own blockchain network and was instead created on the Ethereum blockchain.

-- users can make bids, buy, and sell a CryptoPunks from someone via the Larva Labs marketplace.
+- Users can make bids, buy, and sell CryptoPunks via the Larva Labs marketplace.

 Released in June 2017 by Larva Labs, CryptoPunks are the first non-fungible tokens (NFTs) on the Ethereum (ETH) blockchain.
 Currently, the cheapest Punk trades at 15 ETH, worth around $41,000, while the most expensive Punks are worth millions.
 There are a total of 10,000 CryptoPunks, and the project has generated a total of around 184 thousand ETH, worth approximately $508 million.